Oklahoma School of Innovation and Experiential Learning

-OSIEL is a school unlike any found within the state.
-It promotes relevant, project-based learning and prepares students with a 21st century education.
-Our ACT curriculum is backed by elite math instruction, hands-on science, immersive social studies, and engaging travel.
+The Oklahoma School of Innovation & Experiential Learning (OSIEL) provides the means of educating unlike any found within the state.
+We promote relevant, project-based learning and prepare students with a 21st-century education.
+Our curriculum is backed by elite math instruction, hands-on science, engaging social studies, and immersive travel.

-• Emphasis on C-STEM education
+• emphasis on C-STEM education

-• Learn robotics and programming
+• incorporate robotics and programming into learning

-• Work with drones and 3D printers
+• work with drones and 3D printers

-• Encourages creativity and design
+• encourages creativity and design

-• Travel used to reinforce learning
+• travel used to reinforce learning

-• Partnerships with local groups, businesses and professionals
+• partnerships with local groups, businesses and professionals

 • 45 - 60 minute lunch/recess (for all-day students)